se-for-sci/se-for-sci.github.io/content/week01_intro/python_setup.md

 leave it off. `"hatchling"` is a great, flexible, and extendable backend, but there is a built in backend as well (shown above) for very simple projects.
-If you use hatchling, make sure the import name matches the project name (or look up it's configuration options if you have a good reason not to match the names, which you don't).
+If you use hatchling, make sure the import name matches the project name (or look up its configuration options if you have a good reason not to match the names, which you don't).

 The `[project]` table should always have `name` and `version`, as they are